robregan/house-market-app/README.md

 npm start
 ```

-moved over from another repo, will update this readme as I progress.
+moved over from another repo.

+Everything seems to be in order!
+Check out the live version here. https://chillow.netlify.app/